Amazing film character bronze statues in Leicester Square London with free audio tour!

-Did you know you could get up close to some famous stars of film in Londons Leicester Square?
-In February 2020 some of the nation’s best loved characters and iconic film scenes were brought to life in Leicester Square.
+Did you know you could get up close to some famous film stars in London’s Leicester Square?
+In February 2020 some of the nation’s best-loved characters and iconic film scenes were brought to life in Leicester Square.
 I love some of the unique statues in London and these Leicester Square Film Statues are in the home of London’s film.

-This is a free Statue Trail that features amazing movie characters.
+This is a free Statue Trail that features amazing movie characters and is one of the best things to do in Londons Leicester Square.
 The scenes depict our fantastic movie history and it is a film attraction you can share with all your family and friends in London.
 Not only that there is a free audio tour you can take right in the square too using just your phone!
-If you are visiting Leicester Square at christmas be sure to check out the Leicester Square Christmas market too!
+If you are visiting Leicester Square at Christmas be sure to check out the Leicester Square Christmas market too!

 Have a selfie with a film star in Leicester Square!

-Each filmstar is represented in a beautiful bronze statue just perfect for that celebrity selfie snapshot in London!
-This free must see film attraction shows “Scenes in the Square” with recognisable classic and contemporary film characters with some that are even brought to life at night with lighting.
+Each film star is represented in a beautiful bronze statue perfect for that celebrity selfie snapshot in London!
+This free must-see film attraction shows “Scenes in the Square” with recognisable classic and contemporary film characters with some that are even brought to life at night with lighting.

-You will be able to get up close and snap a selfie with your favourite characters and movie scenes.
+You can get up close and snap a selfie with your favourite characters and movie scenes.
 Spy Wonder Woman or Batman up high!
-Sit on a bench next to Mr bean or Paddington Bear, see musical statues from singing in the rain and Mary Poppins, spot the comic capers duo of Laurel and Hardy, see Harry Potter play quiditch and say what’s up Doc to Bugs Bunny.
+Sit on a bench next to Mr bean or Paddington Bear, see musical statues from Singing in the Rain and Mary Poppins, spot the comic capers duo of Laurel and Hardy, see Harry Potter play Quidditch and say “What’s up Doc” to Bugs Bunny.
 There will be something for the whole family to enjoy.

 See my Guide to the best place to take photos in Covent Garden here

-The movie history Statues in Leicester Square are on roofs and benches as well as around the gardens.
+The movie history Statues in Leicester Square are on roofs and benches and around the gardens.
 The full list of movie statues is here.

-Leicester Square has long been London’s home of film for many years with the first cinema opening in 1930 and the very first film premiere taking place in 1937.
+Leicester Square has long been London’s home of film for many years with the first cinema opening in 1930 and the very first film premiere in 1937.

 Leicester Square Statues list